lauralola/adoption_form_response/README.md

 Some comments from tutoring were also used to rectify issues with dateutil on Heroku and with user input issues.

+[This](https://stackoverflow.com/questions/51171314/find-indexes-of-common-items-in-two-python-lists) helped with some ideas for finding the old_data in the dates_list to find dates over 6 months old.

+[This](https://stackoverflow.com/questions/52696172/limiting-an-input-between-two-numbers-and-checking-if-the-input-is-a-number-or-n#:~:text=You%20can%20use%20a%20while,%22) helped with resticting integer input to between two numbers for the row_delete function.

 [Back to top](#contents)

 Laura Walsh 2022